 Concrete Pumping Holdings Reports Strong Fourth Quarter and Fiscal Year 2022 Results, Provides Financial Outlook for Fiscal Year 2023

-/EIN News/ -- DENVER, Jan.
-23, 2023 (GLOBE NEWSWIRE) -- Concrete Pumping Holdings, Inc. (Nasdaq: BBCP) (the “Company” or “CPH”), a leading provider of concrete pumping and waste management services in the U.S. and U.K., reported financial results for the fourth quarter and fiscal year ended October 31, 2022.
+DENVER, Jan.
+23, 2023 (GLOBE NEWSWIRE) -- Concrete Pumping Holdings, Inc. BBCP (the "Company" or "CPH"), a leading provider of concrete pumping and waste management services in the U.S. and U.K., reported financial results for the fourth quarter and fiscal year ended October 31, 2022.

 Fourth Quarter Fiscal Year 2022 Highlights vs. Fourth Quarter of Fiscal Year 2021 (where applicable)